 “Diversity of speakers, seeing Sites Reservoir site firsthand, good food.
 Organization was great!”

-“Seeing Chinook salmon at the Feather River, fish ladder and Sites Reservoir.”
+“Seeing Chinook salmon at the Feather River … and Sites Reservoir.”

 “The broad range of water issues and market sectors covered by the tour.
 Also appreciate the extensive experience & local knowledge of the resource speakers & site-specific speakers.”

-Early Bird Price – $865 if you register online by Sept.
-10. Click on the Eventbrite button above.
+Early Bird Price – $865 if you register online by September 3.
+Click on the orange registration button above.